slipstream/SlipStreamDocumentation/docs/tutorials/index.rst

 .. important::

-   The command line examples throughout the tutorial use Linux bash syntax.
+   The command line examples throughout the tutorial use Linux Bash syntax.
 If you're using a different shell (csh, PowerShell, etc.), you'll need to adjust the syntax accordingly.